Sasukeo777/NostressAI/README.md

 ## Plans & NoStress+
 1. `/pro` explains the public plans:
    - **NoStress Free** → limited access + in-app pillar alerts (no email).
-   - **NoStress+** → everything unlocked, priority support, and upcoming live labs (no memo included by default).
+   - **NoStress+** → everything unlocked, priority support, upcoming live labs, and the monthly memo included.
    - **Newsletter-only** → €0.99/mo for the memo alone.
 It’s a standalone subscription.
 2. In `/profile`, members pick 2–3 favourite pillars.
 These values drive in-app alerts and newsletter segmentation.
 3. `/admin/premium` lets you flip `plan` between `free`, `plus`, and `newsletter`, copy BCC lists, and export CSVs.
-4. The paid newsletter is still hand-crafted: draft the email, BCC the newsletter-only list (and NoStress+ only if you choose to include them), and send via the subdomain mailbox.
+4. The paid newsletter is still hand-crafted: draft the email, BCC the newsletter-only list (and NoStress+) and send via the subdomain mailbox until ConvertKit automation lands.
-5. Checkout buttons now hit `/api/billing/create-checkout-session`.
-Configure the Stripe environment variables below so the newsletter (€0.99) and NoStress+ (€5) flows redirect to Stripe Checkout.
+5. Checkout buttons hit `/api/billing/checkout`.
+Configure the Stripe environment variables below so the newsletter (€0.99) and NoStress+ flows redirect to Stripe Checkout.

 ## Billing & Stripe
 1. Create two recurring products in Stripe (one for the newsletter, one for NoStress+).
 Grab their price IDs.
-2. Set the following environment variables:
+2. Set the following environment variables (Preview + Production):
    - `NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY`
    - `STRIPE_SECRET_KEY`
    - `STRIPE_PRICE_NEWSLETTER`
    - `STRIPE_PRICE_PLUS`
-   - `STRIPE_WEBHOOK_SECRET` (keep for when we add the webhook endpoint).
+   - `STRIPE_WEBHOOK_SECRET`
-3. `/api/billing/create-checkout-session` requires the user to be signed in.
-It creates Stripe customers on-demand, stores the `stripe_customer_id` on `profiles`, and writes/upserts the email into `newsletter_signups` for auditing.
+3. `/api/billing/checkout` requires the user to be signed in.
+It creates Stripe customers on demand, stores `stripe_customer_id` on `profiles`, and writes/upserts the email into `newsletter_signups` for auditing.
-4. After Stripe Checkout redirects back, flip the `plan` inside `/admin/premium` manually until the webhook endpoint is added.
-(The route already sets `stripe_subscription_status = 'checkout_pending'`.)
+4. Configure Stripe webhooks (Developers → Webhooks) to point to `<site-url>/api/billing/webhook` and paste the signing secret into `STRIPE_WEBHOOK_SECRET`.
+This route updates `plan`/subscription status automatically, so no manual admin toggle is needed.

 ## Newsletter setup (manual pillars)
 1. Members choose their pillars on `/profile` and we persist them on `profiles.favorite_pillars`.